-I am the lab supervisor for the Dr. Peter Moyle Laboratory, providing general oversight and support for all Moyle-lab-affiliated projects with field components.
+I am the field supervisor for several aquatic ecology projects in the San Franciso Estuary Watershed - mainly those lead by Dr. John Durand - for which I provide general oversight and support.
 My primary project is the long-term Suisun Marsh Fish Study, for which I directly manage planning, on-the-water sampling, and database management.
-I'm especially interested in application of Rosenzweig's reconciliation-ecology concept in the Sacramento-San Joaquin Watershed, with a particular focus on non-mainstem and/or generally ignored habitats (e.g., managed wetlands, water-supply reservoirs, agricultural ditches, and dead-end sloughs) that may benefit both native and desirable non-native species - including people.
+I'm especially interested in application of Rosenzweig's reconciliation-ecology concept in the watershed, with a particular focus on non-mainstem and/or generally ignored habitats (e.g., managed wetlands, water-supply reservoirs, agricultural ditches, and dead-end sloughs) that may benefit both native and desirable non-native species - including people.
 Additionally, I focus on lesser known species that, while garnering little political interest, are likely important components of the ecosystem, such as catfishes, sunfishes, large native minnows, and non-native invertebrates (e.g., red swamp crayfish).
 A final interest is how the definition of "watershed" has been warped by dams and diversions, and both the ecological and social implications of that warping.

 If you would like a copy of the Suisun Marsh Fish Study database, please email me with "Database Request" in the header, and I will send you the database within a day or two.